By attending the 2023 American College of Allergy, Asthma and Immunology (ACAAI) Annual Meeting in person, media attendees can:

 ACAAI's annual meeting is a recognized forum for peer-reviewed presentations of new research by allergists and allied scientists from around the world.
-It provides plenty of news opportunities for press registrants, including:
+This year's meeting will provide plenty of news opportunities for press registrants, including:

-Journalists are invited to report on the latest developments in the treatment of allergies, asthma and immunologic disorders – conditions that affect an estimated 50 million Americans.
+Journalists are invited to report on the latest developments in the treatment of allergies, asthma and immunologic disorders – conditions that affect an estimated 100 million Americans.

 ACAAI does not issue media credentials to the following: a publication's advertising, marketing, public relations or sales representatives; publishers, editors or reporters from manufacturers; "house organs" or promotional publications; public relations staff of exhibitors or educational institutions; writers creating analyses or reports sold as a commodity to customers; or other individuals who are not actually reporting on the meeting.

 Working media representatives may not be registered as exhibitors.
 To obtain press admission, identification certifying that you are a working member of the news media on assignment to cover the meeting is required.
 Business cards from established news organizations are sufficient to establish eligibility.